Availability Guide

 When to Request Availability

-roundRobin=NONE). - To surface the next open time for a service (
+roundRobin=NONE), or to let the API pick one eligible resource per slot (roundRobin=RANDOMorBALANCED). - To surface the next open time for a service (

 firstAvailable=true).